The three elements of the

 Situational Q-sort Version 3.15

-For the older version (RSQ 2.0) used in some past research,
+For an older version (RSQ 2.0) used in some past research,

 The RSQ and the RBQ have been translated into many languages other